 - A minimum of one, but no more than three, letters of support from students, faculty, or community collaborators

-If you have any questions regarding the process, please contact Erica Hawthorne at email@example.com.
+If you have any questions regarding the process, please contact the Office of Academic Affairs (email@example.com).